agrc/gis.utah.gov/_posts/2022-04-14-nearest-fire-stations-map.md

 ### Show me the map!
 {: .text-left}

-When exploring the question _“Is your house close enough to the nearest fire station?”_, I was able to search the SGID data offerings and quickly locate the statewide fire stations layer, road centerline network dataset, and a basemap.
-After applying some basic network analysis, I was able to assemble an interactive map showing the [Standard Network Travel Times from Fire Stations in Utah](https://arcg.is/0T01i4).
+When exploring the question _Is your house close enough to the nearest fire station?_, I was able to search the SGID data offerings and quickly locate the statewide fire stations layer, road centerline network dataset, and a basemap.
+After applying some basic network analysis, I was able to assemble an interactive map showing the **[Standard Network Travel Times from Fire Stations in Utah](https://arcg.is/0T01i4)**.

 This map shows standard travel times (aka: keeping the speed limit) at intervals of two, four, and six minutes.
 As you explore the map, you will notice that some areas in Utah fall outside of the recommended/reasonable response time.
 Mapping this data allows us to easily identify and explore these areas.